-How to release Shiny Mew in Pokemon Go | Dexerto.com
+When and how Shiny Mew should release in Pokemon Go - Dexerto

 Mew, Celebi and Jirachi have already been added to Pokemon Go via this method.
 Again though, simply completing various tasks doesn’t seem a worthy way to earn a Shiny Mew – especially if they’re as easy as the tasks from the various Throwback Challenge quests back in April.

 It would also mean that any trainer with the patience to complete the tasks would get hold of one.
-This takes away from its supposed rarity - where's the fun in having it, if every other trainers has one too.
+This takes away from its supposed rarity.
+Where’s the fun in having it, if every other trainer has one too.

 It is said Mew has the DNA of every single Pokemon ?